 • Have the researchers done all of the above?
 Or have they left the reader with more uncertainty than they should?

-B. Asking Questions (if time permits)
+Asking Questions (if time permits; more in Appendix)

 Asking people questions can raise many problems.
 Two main types of problems: